FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 - REST stands for REpresentational State Transfer
 - Uses HTTP methods explicitly (e.g. GET, POST, PUT, DELETE)
-- Is stateless (the client includes any state information needed in the request to the server and vice versa)
+- Is stateless (the client includes any state information needed in the request sent to the server and vice versa)
 - Transfers XML or JSON

 ---